fnalways/terminus-docs/docs/manual/concepts/data.md

 As for the back-end object storage solution of JuiceFS, we also provide two solutions: S3 and MinIO.

 By default, Olares uses the local file system (FS) when installed locally.
-To enable JuiceFS, specify the `--with-juicefs=true` option when running the `olares prepare` command.
-For details, refer to [`olares prepare`](../../developer/develop/advanced/cli/olares-prepare.md).
+However, if the `--with-juicefs=true` option is specified when running the [`olares prepare`](../../developer/develop/advanced/cli/olares-prepare.md) command, JuiceFS will be installed and used.
+Additionally, a MinIO instance will be set up as the backend storage.

 ### Local disk